Arrest made in fatal shooting of Officer Richard Mendez inside Philadelphia airport parking garage

 Investigators found a stolen Black Dodge Charger in Kensington over the weekend.
 They believe the car is connected to the shooting.

-The reward leading to an arrest and conviction was increased to $225,000 over the weekend.
+The reward leading to an arrest and conviction was increased to $237,400.

 for more features.